Addis-Belete/private_events/README.md

 # Ruby On Rails: Private_Event

-We asked the build Private app. this app helps user to create multiple events and also let them to attend many events.
+We asked the build a Private app. this app helps the user to create multiple events and also lets them attend many events.

 ## Prerequisites